Trump won't be tried with Powell and Chesebro next month in the Georgia election case, a judge rules

-Willis had been pushing to try all 19 defendants together, arguing that it would be more efficient and more fair.
+Willis had been pushing to try all 19 defendants together, arguing that it would be fairer and more efficient.
 McAfee cited the tight timetable, among other issues, as a factor in his decision to separate Trump and 16 others from Powell and Chesebro.

 “The precarious ability of the Court to safeguard each defendant’s due process rights and ensure adequate pretrial preparation on the current accelerated track weighs heavily, if not decisively, in favor of severance,” McAfee wrote.
-He added that it may be necessary to further divide them into smaller groups for trial.
+He added that it may be necessary to further divide the remaining 17 defendants into smaller groups for trial.

-The development is likely to be welcome news to other defendants looking to avoid being tied by prosecutors to Powell, who perhaps more than anyone else in the Trump camp was vocal about publicly pushing baseless conspiracy theories linking foreign governments to election interferences.
+The development is likely welcome news to other defendants looking to avoid being tied by prosecutors to Powell, who perhaps more than anyone else in the Trump camp was vocal about publicly pushing baseless conspiracy theories linking foreign governments to election interference.

 Another defendant in the Atlanta case, former New York City Mayor Rudy Giuliani, has sought to distance himself from Powell and spoke at length about her in an interview with special counsel Jack Smith's team in Washington, according to a person familiar with his account who was not authorized to discuss the matter publicly and spoke on condition of anonymity.

-Also, Trump-aligned lawyer Eric Herschmann, who in 2020 tried to push back against efforts to undo the election, told the congressional committee investigating the riot at the U.S. Capitol on Jan.
+Also, Trump-aligned lawyer Eric Herschmann, who in 2020 pushed back against efforts to undo the election, told the congressional committee investigating the riot at the U.S. Capitol on Jan.
 6, 2021, that he regarded Powell’s ideas as “nuts.”

 Chesebro is accused of working on the coordination and execution of a plan to have 16 Georgia Republicans sign a certificate declaring falsely that Trump won and declaring themselves the state's "duly elected and qualified" electors.
 Powell is accused of participating in a breach of election equipment in rural Coffee County.

-The judge also noted that to satisfy the demands by Powell and Chesebro for a speedy trial, he will try to have a jury seated by Nov.
+The judge said that to satisfy the demands by Powell and Chesebro for a speedy trial, he will try to have a jury seated by Nov.
 3. “With each additional defendant involved in the voir dire process, an already Herculean task becomes more unlikely,” he wrote.

 U.S. District Judge Steve Jones last week rejected a bid by Mark Meadows, Trump's last White House chief of staff, to move his case to federal court; Meadows is appealing that ruling.
 The other four have hearings before Jones scheduled next week.

 Meadows and three of the others had asked McAfee to halt state court proceedings while their efforts to move to federal court are pending.
-The judge denied that request, saying he does not intend to stay pretrial litigation in the meantime.
+The judge denied that request.

+Meadows had also asked the 11th U.S. Circuit Court of Appeals to stay the order sending his case back to state court while his appeal was pending.
+Meadows later withdrew that request, citing the appeals court's approval of an expedited review and the scheduling order that McAfee entered for the defendants who will not be tried next month.

+Also Thursday, McAfee held a motions hearing for Chesebro and Powell, both of whom are seeking the names of unindicted co-conspirators mentioned in the indictment and are trying to speak with the grand jurors who returned the indictment.
+Chesebro wants transcripts, recordings and reports from a special grand jury that aided the investigation.

 Credit: AP